rbrown3/mood_quotes/README.md

 * Allow a user to open a webpage for a restaurant they want to visit.
 * More interesting types of queries!
 Maybe some that aggregate and analyze data so users can dig deeper.
 * Use a `gem` to jazz up the look of our app with [ASCII text](https://github.com/miketierney/artii) or [colors](https://rubygems.org/gems/colorize/versions/0.8.1).

-#### Robustness

-While it's nice that we can use our app while following the [happy path](https://en.wikipedia.org/wiki/Happy_path), users aren't always so nice.
-Another opportunity for improvement would be to handle bad input or errors in a user friendly manner.

-Find a way for your app to not break if a user inputs unexpected data.
-For example a restaurant name in ALL CAPS, or if their cat walks over the keyboard and enters "sfudihdsuifhsidu."

-Can you think of any other scenarios?
-How would you gracefully handle such scenarios?

----

-### Phase 6: Presentation

-It's time to show off your creation to the world!
-Things you might want to do are:

-* Write a README detailing:
-  * How to install your application.
-  * How to run your application.
-  * How to use your application (commands that can be run).
-  * What your program looks like (screenshots).
-  * etc.
-* Prepare a demo video describing how a user would interact with your working project.
-    * The video should:
-      * Have an overview of your project.
-(2 minutes max)
-* Prepare a presentation to follow your video.
-(3 minutes max)
-    * Your presentation should:
-      * Describe something you struggled to build, and show us how you ultimately implemented it in your code.
-      * Discuss 3 things you learned in the process of working on this project.
-      * Address, if anything, what you would change or add to what you have today?
-      * Present any code you would like to highlight.
-* Write a blog post about the project and process.

-🎊 Good job on making to the end! 🎊